pyth-network/pyth-sdk-solidity/README.md

 To consume prices you should use the [`IPyth`](IPyth.sol) interface.
 Please make sure to read the documentation of this interface in order to use the prices safely.

-For example, to read the latest price, call [`getCurrentPrice`](IPyth.sol) with the Price ID of the price feed you're interested in.
+For example, to read the latest price, call [`getPrice`](IPyth.sol) with the Price ID of the price feed you're interested in.
 The price feeds available on each chain are listed [below](#target-chains).

 ```solidity
 // SPDX-License-Identifier: MIT